Tax Exempt Entities Need to be Aware of Ohio’s Historic Rehabilitation CAT Credit

 What’s important is HB 64 authorizes certificate owners that are not CAT taxpayers to file a CAT return for the purpose of claiming the historic rehabilitation tax credit.
 Thus, tax exempt entities that otherwise would not file can file an annual CAT return and claim a refund in the amount of the credit.

 At this point you may be thinking, “Great, but why tell me now?
-We’re not a certificate owner, and there is no way we can become one before the June 30, 2017 deadline.”
+We’re not a certificate owner, we’ve missed the June 30, 2017 deadline.”
 If the temporary credit was just a one-time fix, you would have a good point.
 However, the temporary credit was first enacted in HB 483 of the 130th General Assembly and was subsequently extended for its current two-year period with the enactment of HB 64 of the 131st General Assembly, so it’s been extended twice in the last four years.
 Also, the State of Ohio committed additional funds to the Ohio Historic Preservation Tax Credit program in 2014, providing an additional $25 million in tax credits over the next 5 years.
 So there is a strong likelihood that the 132nd General Assembly will extend the temporary CAT once again.

 Assuming the temporary CAT credit is extended, what should a tax exempt entity interested in applying for the Ohio Historic Preservation tax credit be thinking about?